a-tasli/DSA210/README.md

 The average of daily reported mood in a certain number of days leading up to a date of academic significance will be compared to the average of daily reported mood in other days will be compared to find evidence of a monotonic relationship using Spearman Correlation.

-This will be done in Python using libraries such as numpy and pandas.
+This will be done in Python using libraries such as numpy, scipy and pandas.